Hengle/Nexus-Security.github.io/content/posts/2016-09-09-niagara-launcher-fresh-clean-pro-01111.md

 Niagara Launcher gives your phone a whole new look and offers a minimalist experience to help you build a healthy relationship with your phone.
 You will also be able to discover the latest and best features of Android 10, including smart responses and dark mode.
 **Characteristics:**
-\* All applications in a simplified list Â· Simply scroll down one of the edges of the launcher to instantly access all your applications.
+\* All applications in a simplified list · Simply scroll down one of the edges of the launcher to instantly access all your applications.
 \* Interact with notifications directly on the home screen.
 \* Ergonomic efficiency.
 \* Niagara Launcher is not only light for your phone's resources, but at only a few megabytes, the application takes up very little space.